 However, per-student expenditures have limits when comparing provincial commitment to a sector, since they are based on attendance patterns, not a province's ability to pay.
 A complementary way to compare provincial expenditures is to calculate higher education spending as a function of the size of the provincial economy.
-FIGURE 4.6 shows
+FIGURE 4.6 shows provincial expenditures as a percentage of provincial Gross Domestic Product.
+Nationally, this figure comes to about 1%, but, once again, it varies substantially by province.
+In Newfoundland it is 1.47% of GDP, while in Ontario it is just 0.75%.
 The proportion going to colleges and universities is relatively close: in most provinces, the college share is between 25 and 33% of expenditures.
 The three exceptions are Newfoundland (20%), Quebec, with its very large CEGEP system (40%) and the three territories, where the college figure is 100% because they currently have no universities.